 Step #3: Create Triangles Using Concealer

-Using a liquid concealer, like the L’Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage, draw an upside-down triangle underneath each eye.
-You want your triangle to extend just beyond the corners of your eyes and down to the apples of your cheeks.
+Use a liquid concealer to draw an upside-down triangle underneath each eye.
+You want to extend the concealer just beyond the corners of your eyes and down to the apples of your cheeks.

 Step #4: Blend Your Concealer

-Take a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, and gently buff and bounce your concealer out, diffusing any harsh lines while maintaining the same shape that you applied it in.
+Take a makeup blender and gently buff and bounce your concealer out.
+Be sure to gently diffuse any harsh lines while maintaining the same shape that you applied it in.

 Step #5: Press Translucent Face Powder Overtop

-Like we mentioned above, loose setting powder is the only way to bake your makeup like a pro, and the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder is a great choice.
-Pour a generous amount of translucent, loose setting powder into the lid, dip the same makeup blender into the powder, and press it directly on top of your concealed under-eye area.
+Like we mentioned above, loose setting powder is the only way to bake your makeup like a pro.
+Pour a generous amount of translucent, loose setting powder into the lid and dip the same makeup blender you previously used into the product.
+Press it directly on top of your concealed under-eye area.

 Step #6: Bake Your Makeup

-Now it’s the moment you’ve been waiting for—it’s time to bake your makeup.
-Let your powder-topped concealer sit for a few minutes.
+Now it’s the moment you’ve been waiting for—it’s time to master baking powder makeup.
+Let the loose powder sit on top of your concealer for a few minutes.
 During this time, feel free to shape your eyebrows using the L’Oréal Paris Unbelieva-Brow Longwear Waterproof Brow Gel.
-Use the doe foot applicator to fill in any sparse areas, the angled brush to outline your eyebrow and define your arch, and the spoolie comb to blend.
+Use the doe foot applicator to fill in any sparse areas and the angled brush to outline your eyebrow and define your arch.
+Finish up by using the spoolie comb to blend.

 Step #7: Dust Off the Powder

-When your few minutes of waiting are up, use your fluffy makeup brush to lightly dust off the setting powder that's still on your face.
-And voila—you’ve baked your makeup.
+When your few minutes of waiting are up, use your fluffy makeup brush to lightly dust off the excess setting powder that’s still on your face to seal the deal.

 HOW TO COMPLETE YOUR MAKEUP LOOK

-Baking makeup is typically a technique reserved for when you’re wearing a full face of makeup, so don’t step away from your vanity—there’s more to do.
+Baking powder makeup is typically a technique reserved for when you’re wearing a full face of makeup, so don’t step away from your vanity—there’s more to do.
+While it’s most often used under the eyes, there are other areas that can benefit from the method.
 Here’s how to round out your makeup look:

 Step #1: Contour Your Cheekbones

-Guess what?
-Contouring pairs perfectly with baking!
-After your makeup is baked, you’ll want to sculpt your cheekbones to perfection.
+Contouring goes hand-in-hand with baking powder makeup.
+After your face is baked, you’ll want to sculpt your cheekbones to perfection.
 Since you’ve already applied powder, follow suit with a contour or bronzing powder to avoid ruining your makeup look.
+After all, applying too much translucent powder can lead to a cakey finish.
 Dip a contour brush into the L’Oréal Paris True Match™ Lumi Bronze It Bronzer and apply it beneath your cheekbones, down the sides of your nose, on your temples, and along your jawline to define your face.

-Editor’s note: The makeup baking technique is most often used under the eyes, but that isn’t all it's suitable for.
-You can use the same steps to bake other spots, too.
-Try baking next to the spots where you contoured—pressing powder onto the sides of your nose and beneath your cheekbones—to make your contours look extra sharp.
+Editor’s note: Try baking next to the spots where you contoured—pressing powder onto the sides of your nose and beneath your cheekbones—to make your contours look extra sharp.